-5. Assists with the coordination of the graduation clearance process, programs curricular additions, changes, and deletions into the University degree audit system, coordinates supplies for University commencement ceremonies, and assists in the production of the University commencement program.
+3. Assists with the coordination of the graduation clearance process, programs curricular additions, changes, and deletions into the University degree audit system, coordinates supplies for University commencement ceremonies, and assists in the production of the University commencement.

-6. Processes course exceptions to the degree audit system, identifies graduation deficiencies, communicates with students in regard to graduation eligibility, and meets with students to review and explain their degree requirements.
+4. Processes exceptions to the degree audit system, identifies graduation deficiencies, communicates with students in regard to graduation eligibility, and meets with students to review and explain their degree requirements.

-11. Assists the in time-sensitive assignments that may be outside of regular responsibilities including, but not limited to, class schedule building, refund/payment schedule building, and end-of-term processing.
+9. Assists with time-sensitive assignments that may be outside of regular responsibilities including, but not limited to, class schedule building, refund/payment schedule building, and beginning- and end-of-term processing.

-12. Coordinates, proofs, and publishes all academic dates and deadlines as assigned.
+10. Coordinates, proofs, and publishes all academic dates and deadlines.